udvale/vpds-rec-backend/README.md

 - **Python + FastAPI**: Chosen for its speed, simplicity, and modern async support.
 FastAPI allows clean routing, validation (via Pydantic), and scalability.
 - **CSV caching (`pattern-dataset.csv`)**: Allows storing previously seen query/code pairs so repeat queries return instantly.
-- **components.json**: A custom dataset mapping component names to metadata and usage examples.
+- **components.json**: A custom dataset mapping 33 component names to metadata and usage examples.
 Acts as the source of truth for generating JSX.
-- **Optional OpenAI integration**: If `OPENAI_API_KEY` is provided, the API can fall back to AI-based generation (not required for core functionality).
+- **Optional OpenAI integration**: If `OPENAI_API_KEY` is provided, the API can fall back to AI-based generation using gpt-4o-mini (not required for core functionality).
+Currently has limited tokenzation for query requests.

 ---